A CLINICALLY PROVEN NATURAL NUTRIENT

 Consumption of PS was linked to improved mood in the elderly

 Elderly people are often bothered by feelings of occasional gloom.
-In a double-blind, placebo-controlled study involving 57 elderly subjects who consumed PS (300 mg/day) for 12 weeks, there was almost no development of “winter blues”, while those with no PS intake suffered from a significant reduction in their mood (Gindin, Y. The effect of herbal phosphatidylserine on memory and mood The Gerontologist 193, 1 (1993)).
+In a double-blind, placebo-controlled study involving 57 elderly subjects who consumed PS (300 mg/day) for 12 weeks, there was almost no development of “winter blues”, while those with no PS intake suffered from a significant reduction in their mood (Gindin, Y. et al. The Gerontologist 193, 1 (1993)).

-In a pilot study of 18 late-age elderly people experiencing low mood, participants consumed a combination of PS (300 mg/day) and omega-3 (570 mg/day) (Sharp-PS silver) for 12 weeks, and were administered a validated test of their mood status.
-PS administration was associated with a pronounced mood improvement (Komori, T. The effects of phosphatidylserine and omega-3 fatty acid-containing supplement on late life depression.
+In a pilot study of 18 late-age elderly people experiencing low mood, participants consumed a combination of PS (300 mg/day) and omega-3 (570 mg/day) (Sharp•PS® silver) for 12 weeks, and were administered a validated test of their mood status.
+PS administration was associated with a pronounced mood improvement (Komori, T..
 Mental Illness 7, 7-11 (2015)).